-This is a complete guide for Microsoft teams administrator.
+This is a step-by-step guide for Microsoft teams administrator.

-If you are looking to play a critical role in the deployment, adoption and usage of Microsoft Teams across your organization, you’ll love this new guide.
+If you are looking to play a critical role in the deployment, adoption and usage of Microsoft Teams across your organization, you will love this new guide.

 Let’s dive right in.